BenyAlbatross/tp/docs/DeveloperGuide.md

 5. The result of the execution is printed ot the console via the `Ui`.

 #### Sequence Diagram
-Below is a simplified interaction for the `delete 1` command:
+Below is a simplified interaction for the `delete 1` command

 ### Model Component